dvorka/shifts-solver/README.md

       * *SHOULD:* editor to have same staffer and sportak in continuity (TODO)
    * *MUST:* employee cannot have more than one shift in a day
-   * *MUST:* there must be at least 8 hours between two shifts served by the same employee (night shift cannot be followed by morning) (TODO)
+   * *MUST:* there must be at least 8 hours between two shifts served by the same employee
-   * *MUST:* if employee serves afternoon shift, then first shift it may serve is morning 8AM (6AM and 7AM CANNOT be served by this employee) (TODO)
+      * *MUST:* if employee serves afternoon shift, then first shift it may serve is morning 8AM (6AM and 7AM CANNOT be served by this employee)
+      * *MUST:* if employee serves night shift, then it CANNOT serve morning shift next day
       * *MUST:* if employee serves on Saturday and Sunday then it CANNOT serve on Monday (TODO)
-   * *MUST:* if employee serves night shift, then it CANNOT serve morning shift next day (TODO)
       * *SHOULD:* if employee has any shift in 5 consecutive days, then it SHOULD get one day FREE
    * Fulltime employee jobs:
       * *MUST:* job shifts = workdays * 8 / 7.5
-         * *MUST:* on even months round job shifts float up, on odd months down (TODO)
       * *MUST:* fulltime employee must get max shifts +/-1 shift
       * *MUST:* 2 night shifts in month at most
       * *MUST:* if employee has holidays on workday, then it adds 1 to her/his